Sanghita1989/Ahmedabad_Realtime_Forecast_Model_RUVISION/README.md

 👉 Overview
 This repository runs an operational rainfall forecasting model for Ahmedabad using GFS data and observed IMD rainfall.
 The model has two major components:
 1. Data Download & Processing
-2. Forecast Modelling (Lead Day 1–3) & Plotting
+2. Forecast Modelling (Lead Day 1–3) & Postprocessing
 ________________________________________
 📌 Variables of Interest
 Code	    Description